wking/opencontainer-runtime-spec/runtime.md

 The directory structure for a container is `<root>/<containerID>/state.json`.

 * **id** (string) The container's ID.
+  Only ASCII letters, numbers, and hyphens are valid.
+  This value must be unique for a given host, but need not be universally unique.
+  Runtimes must allow the caller to set this ID, so that callers may choose, for example, to use [UUIDs][uuid] for universal uniqueness.
 * **pid** (int) The ID of the main process within the container.
 * **root** (string) The path to the container's root filesystem specified in the configuration.